MartinNovan/Endeaxim-3/README.md

 - Requires manual calibration
 - Documentation still in progress

-## Contributing
-As this is an BETA release, feedback and contributions are welcome.
-Please report any issues or suggestions through the project's repository.

 ## License
 This project is licensed under the GNU Affero General Public License v3.0.
 See the [LICENSE](./LICENSE) file for more information.

 ## Disclaimer
-This is an BETA version.
-Use at your own risk.
 The developers are not responsible for any damage to equipment or personal injury resulting from the use of this upgrade package.

 ## Printing Instructions
 - Print all parts with minimum: